turingschool-examples/little-esty-shop/user_stories.md

 Then I see the names of the top 5 most popular items ranked by total revenue generated And I see that each item name links to my merchant item show page for that item And I see the total revenue generated next to each item name

+Notes on Revenue Calculation:
+- Only invoices with at least one successful transaction should count towards revenue
+- Revenue for an invoice should be calculated as the sum of the revenue of all invoice items
+- Revenue for an invoice item should be calculated as the invoice item unit price multiplied by the quantity (do not use the item unit price)
 ```

 ```